Still Our Favorite Pasta in L.A.

 Our plan was to walk through the Grand Central Market and then head back up the stairs adjacent to Angels Flight and call it a day.

-However, when we reached Broadway, we spied our old favorite Maccheroni Republic, and since it was lunch time, and we had worked up quite an appetite, we sauntered the short distance to Maccheroni Republic’s side entrance (photo on right taken a few nights later).
+However, when we reached Broadway, we spied our old favorite Maccheroni Republic, and since it was lunchtime, and we had worked up quite an appetite, we sauntered the short distance to Maccheroni Republic’s side entrance (photo on the right taken a few nights later).